chrisfarnham/seefarblog/_sections/POTA_with_Friends_2025.md

 POTA operators.
 We have an active group chat where announce our local POTA activations for club members to join in or make contacts with activators.

-I enjoy POTA by myself  - especially in the morning while enjoying coffee.
+I enjoy POTA alone  - especially in the morning while enjoying coffee.
 But POTA with friends can be a lot of fun.
 I wrote about [POTA with friends last year]({% link _sections/POTA_with_Friends.md %}), yesterday's session was fun and worth writing about again.